kstenerud/streamux/streamux-specification.md

 ### Features

-* Minimal Overhead (header can be as small as 1 byte per message chunk)
+* Minimal Overhead (header can be as small as 2 bytes per message chunk)
 * Multiplexing (multiple data streams can be sent across a single channel)
-* Asynchronous (client is informed asynchronously upon completion or error)
+* Asynchronous (peers are informed asynchronously upon completion or error)
 * Interruptible (requests may be canceled)
 * Floating roles (both peers can operate as client and server at the same time)
 * Multiple negotiation modes